I'm just an ordinary citizen that likes to express my opinion on various subjects.

 Then we started to play tackle and I wanted to be Jim Brown, but the running back got tackled a lot more often than the pass catcher, so I started to emulate Paul Warfield.
 Cleveland was not big on youth football back in those days so I didn't get a chance to play organized football until I got to the tenth grade, which in those days was the first year of high school.
 I quickly learned that playing in shoulder pads and a helmet was a whole new ball game.
 It was a lot more physical than playing with your friends on the playground and now I had to compete to get playing time, learn the proper way to tackle, and just learn how to move with that bulky equipment that restricted my vision and agility.

-While going out for a pass, Darryl Stingly of the New England Patriots dove for a ball that was thrown low.
-My favorite player at that time, Jack Tatum dove at the same time and they collided head on.
-In those days it was considered a legal hit, but in today's game he probably would have been suspended for half the season.
-The collision resulted with Stingly being paralyzed for life.
-From that point on I tried to avoid making tackles where I led with my head, but I soon found out that it was a natural reaction in an effort to avoid injury to yourself.
+While going out for a pass, Darryl Stingley of the New England Patriots dove for a ball that was thrown low.
+My favorite player at that time, Jack Tatum, dove at the same time, and they collided head-on.
+In those days it was considered a legal hit, but in today's game, he probably would have been suspended for half the season.
+The collision resulted in Stingly being paralyzed for life.
+From that point on, I tried to avoid making tackles where I led with my head, but I soon found that it was a natural reaction in an effort to avoid injuring yourself.
 I concluded that you had to be really brave and a little bit crazy to play this game, and I no longer wanted to pursue this as a career.

 A Matter of Bravery